Tracardi/tracardi-api/manual/en/docs/flow/actions/get_prev_event_action.md

 # Get previous event plugin

-This plugin injects to payload one of the previous events for the current profile, according to given offset and event type.
+This plugin injects into payload one of the previous events from the current profile, according to given offset and event type.

 ## Input